MichaelCurrin/coding-blog/_posts/2021-02-28-how-to-livestream-on-youtube.md

 3. You'll get taken to the YouTube Studio dashboard.
 Get your key from there and paste it in the broadcaster app.

 You can also click _Cancel_ if you want to look around the app without streaming yet.

+## Setup webcam software

+I don't know yet how to setup a webcam.

+But this was recommended on _Using a webcam_ section of YouTube's [Streaming tips](https://support.google.com/youtube/answer/2853856?hl=en&ref_topic=9257984#zippy=%2Cusing-a-webcam).

+> * You can stream with a laptop and webcam but better equipment results in a better live stream quality.
+> * You can use a software encoding program like [Wirecast](http://www.telestream.net/wirecastforyoutube/cb-landing.htm) or [Flash Media Live Encoder](http://www.adobe.com/products/flashmediaserver/flashmediaencoder/) (FMLE), or [www.youtube.com/webcam](https://www.youtube.com/webcam)

+There's also some tips on that page to follow on to be **safe** when live-streaming.

+My guess is that the YouTube webcam option uses the browser and no extra software, as the link goes to the studio.

 ## Resources